lake-wg/authz/draft-selander-ace-ake-authz.md

       Expand( PRK, info, length ) = KMAC128( PRK, info, L, "" )
       * if the EDHOC hash algorithm is SHAKE256 then Expand( PRK, info, length ) = KMAC256( PRK, info, L, "" )
-      where L = 8*length, the output length in bits and where
+      where L = 8*length, the output length in bits

+      where

 ~~~~~~~~~
 info = (